Saturday, 29 July 2023

 July 30 Back in Istanbul

-Wonderful being back in Istanbul again.
-Today we wandered.
-It was not without purpose as we were interested to get information about getting to the Black Sea, but we poked our noses into old and new places.
+It is wonderful being back in Istanbul again.
+Today we simply wandered.
+It was not without purpose however because we were wanting to get information about visiting the Black Sea, but we poked our noses into old and new places.
 As we have a number of times before, we ended up at the harbour and had a fish sandwich on the Galata Bridge.
-I love the energy of the whole waterfront area plus the New Mosque and Spice Bazaar.
+I love the energy of the whole waterfront area plus the New Mosque and Misir Carsisi, the Egyptian (spice) Bazaar.
+We explored both before heading off to see the old train station, Sirkeci Terminal.

-The waiting line to get in to see the Basilica Cistern snaked around the corner.
+The queue to get into the Basilica Cistern snaked around the corner - fortunately we saw it in 2018

 Water fountains dot the streets but I'm not game to drink the water.

-Eating fish sandwiches in Galata Bridge looking towards the current fish boat restaurants
+Eating fish sandwiches on Galata Bridge looking towards the new 'fishing boat' restaurants

-This is how we bought fish sandwiches in 1984 - from the boat.
+This is how we bought fish sandwiches in 1984 - from the real fishing boats.

-Huge shopping arcade in the passage under the road
+Huge shopping arcade in the underground passage from the harbour /Galata Bridge to the New Mosque

-Misir Carsisi, the spice bazaar which was opened in 1664
+Misir Carsisi, the Egyptian bazaar which was opened in 1664.
+Delicious aromas

-New Mosque finished in 1663.
+The New Mosque was finished in 1663.
 No wonder that step is so worn (red circle)

 Sirkeci Terminal opened in 1890

-This was the end of the line for the Orient Express which started from Paris in 1883 with forty passengers on board (before this station had been completed); the round trip lasted 7 days.
-The kids and I arrived at this station from Venice in 1984.
-Last time we were in Istanbul the station was closed for long distance trains so Lundsay and I had to be bussed out of Istanbul to catch the train to Bucharest.
+Sirkeci Terminal was the end of the line for the Orient Express which started from Paris in 1883 with forty passengers on board (before this station had been completed) - the round trip lasted seven days.
+The kids and I arrived at this station from Venice in 1984 and simply walked up the hill to our hotel.
+The last time Lindsay and I were in Istanbul in 2018 the station was closed for long distance trains so we had to be bussed out of Istanbul to catch the train to Bucharest.

 The trams take up the entire road here.
-You've got to keep your ears open.
+You have to keep your ears and eyes open.

-You never know what's behind high walls - we peered through a grill because I am curious
+You never know what lies behind high walls!
+We peered through a grill because I am ever curious

-Wandering back to the hotel I found an opening in a high wall and looked through.
-Voila.
+Wandering back to our hotel I found an opening in a high wall and looked through.
+Voila!
 It was the site of the Aydinglu Dervish Convent built in 1509.
-It was demolished in 1958 and today houses a shrine, fountain and sepulcher.
-A tranquil little spot on a busy road.
+It was demolished in 1958 and today houses a shrine, fountain and sepulchre.
+A tranquil little spot on a very busy road.

 No comments: